How Introverts Can Find Success in Independent Consulting

 While networking may be the most obvious and difficult obstacle for introverted independent consultants, challenges also exist in day-to-day business tasks.
 By employing strategies to manage trying activities or interactions, you can find a way to work within your personal comfort level.

 Don’t hesitate to rely on technology to assist you in appropriate situations.
 If phone calls and in-person meetings are stressful, make email your primary means of communication.
 Just be sure that your responses are timely, detailed, and clear.
 Skype or other instant messaging services can also be useful ways to connect with clients when you need to have a more conversational discussion, so long as the client is comfortable with the technology.

 Of course, there will always be circumstances that require face-to-face meetings.
 In these situations, meet clients in a setting that is most comfortable for you—perhaps a quiet coffee shop as opposed to a corporate-feeling meeting room or your home office.

 A lot of business marketing and networking can be done online, so use this to your advantage.
 Keep your LinkedIn profile up-to-date, and use the site to connect and maintain relationships with professional contacts.
+You can also create a profile on an online consulting job marketplace.
+This is a great way to virtuallly promote your skills and build relationships with potential clients.
 Promote and market your services using social media, and create a personal website that describes your services, highlights client recommendations, and showcases your portfolio.